 - ensure that the Council's infrastructure services are provided in an economically optimal manner, with the appropriate level of service to residents, visitors and the environment.
-This is determined by reference both to: - o community feedback about desired service levels, and - Council's long term financial sustainability. - improve the condition of our assets over a ten year period by implementing optimised maintenance and renewal programs based on the remaining useful life, condition and available funding. - manage assets in a poor and failed condition with appropriate risk management and/or disposal strategies. - ensure that any future projects to create or upgrade assets are done with a full understanding of the whole of life costing for the asset and have an assured source of funding for both capital and ongoing costs. - meet legislative requirements for all Council's operations. - ensure resources and operational capabilities are identified and responsibility for asset management is clearly allocated. - provide high-level oversight of financial and asset management responsibilities through the Asset Management Steering Group, reporting to Council on the development, revision and implementation of the Asset Management Strategy, Asset Management Plans and Resourcing Strategy.
+This is determined by reference both to: - o community feedback about desired service levels, and - o Council's long term financial sustainability. - improve the condition of our assets over a ten year period by implementing optimised maintenance and renewal programs based on the holistically applied lifecycle principles, remaining useful life as per asset condition, and available funding. - manage assets in a poor and failed condition with appropriate risk management and/or disposal strategies. - ensure that any future projects to create or upgrade assets are done with a full understanding of the whole of life costing for the asset and have an assured source of funding for both capital and ongoing costs. - meet legislative requirements for all Council's operations. - ensure resources and operational capabilities are identified and responsibility for asset management is clearly allocated. - provide high-level oversight of financial and asset management responsibilities through the Asset Management Steering Group, reporting to Council on the development, revision and implementation of the AMS, Asset Management Plans and Resourcing Strategy.